Common Winter Home Insurance Claims and How to Prevent Them

 Preventive Measures for House Fires

-1. Safe Use of Heating Devices: Keep portable heaters at least 3 feet away from anything flammable and unplug them when not in use.
-Never use your kitchen stove to heat your home.
+1. Safe Use of Heaters: Keep space heaters at least 3 feet away from anything flammable and unplug them when not in use.

-2. Electrical Safety: Don’t overload electrical outlets, especially with holiday decorations.
-Make sure to turn off all electric appliances if you lose power.
+2. Electrical Safety: Don’t overload outlets, especially with holiday lights or decorations.

-4. Fireplace Safety: Always use a glass or metal screen in front of your fireplace and have your chimney cleaned annually by a professional.
+4. Fireplace Safety: Always use a screen in front of the fireplace and have your chimney cleaned annually.

 What Does Insurance Cover?